 The sixth Big Bang Fair South East will be taking place on Wednesday 28th June 2017 at the South of England Showground.
+The event is now full, but perhaps we'll see you next year - Wednesday 27th June 2018.

 The Big Bang Fair is an exciting, interactive event that’s loads of fun, but with serious careers messages underpinning it all.
 Students aged 9-19 can meet representatives from local employers and PEIs and see what a future career in STEM might look like.
 They’ll take part in a range of interactive workshops, shows and activities and get to try new things.
 See the video above from the 2016 event if you don’t know what to expect.